NTK-DFL: Enhancing Decentralized Federated Learning in Heterogeneous Settings via Neural Tangent Kernel: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we have introduced NTK-DFL, a novel approach to decentralized federated learning that leverages the neural tangent kernel to address the challenges of statistical heterogeneity in decentralized learning settings.
-Our method combines the expressiveness of NTK-based weight evolution with a decentralized architecture, allowing for efficient and privacy-preserving collaborative learning without a central server.
+In this paper, we have introduced NTK-DFL, a novel approach to decentralized federated learning that leverages the neural tangent kernel to address the challenges of statistical heterogeneity in decentralized learning settings. {Our work extends NTK-based training to the decentralized setting, while discovering a unique synergy between NTK evolution and decentralized model averaging that improves final model accuracy.} Our method combines the expressiveness of NTK-based weight evolution with a decentralized architecture, allowing for efficient, collaborative learning without a central server.
 We reduce the number of communication rounds needed for convergence, which may prove advantageous for high-latency settings or those with heavy encoding/decoding costs.

 There are promising unexplored directions for NTK-DFL.
-For instance, extending the algorithm to training models such as CNNs, ResNets \citep{resnet}, and transformers \citep{attention_is_all_you_need}.
-Additionally, future research could explore the application of NTK-DFL to cross-silo federated learning scenarios, particularly in domains such as healthcare, where data privacy concerns and regulatory requirements often necessitate decentralized approaches.
+For instance, extending the algorithm to training models such as CNNs, ResNets \citep{resnet}, and transformers \citep{attention_is_all_you_need}, {possibly making use of new NTK methods suited for modern architectures} \citep{ntk_cnn, ntkresnet, ntk_transformer}.
+Additionally, future research could explore the application of NTK-DFL to cross-silo federated learning scenarios, particularly in domains such as healthcare, where data privacy concerns and regulatory requirements often necessitate decentralized approaches \citep{cross_silo}.
 Lastly, NTK-DFL may serve as a useful paradigm for transfer learning applications in scenarios where a single, centralized source of both compute and data is not available.